Tires (TV series)

-Tires is an American comedy television series created by Shane Gillis, Steve Gerben, and John McKeever.
+Tires is an American workplace comedy television series created by Shane Gillis, Steve Gerben, and John McKeever.
 The series stars Gillis, Gerben, and a supporting cast consisting of Chris O'Connor, Kilah Fox, and Stavros Halkias.
 The series premiered on May 23, 2024, on Netflix.
 In May 2024, the series had been picked up for a second season which premiered on June 5, 2025.
-In July 2025, the series was renewed for a third season.
+In July 2025, the series was renewed for a third season, which premiered on August 13, 2026.
+In August 2026, the series was renewed for a fourth season.

 Plot

 The story focuses on Will, who manages the West Chester, Pennsylvania location of his family's struggling auto-repair chain, "Valley Forge Automotive Center".
 As Will endeavors to revitalize the business, he's met with persistent harassment from his obnoxious cousin and employee, Shane, who torments and undermines Will at every chance.